 This has been going on forever.
 A 2017 Tico Times article said obesity in Costa Rica has quadrupled since the 1970s.

 This is a typical story, repeated in most developed countries.
-If it points to anything, it’s that Costa Rica has now pulled itself out of the third world.
+If it points to anything, it’s that Costa Rica has now pulled itself out of the “third world” (I know, I know, I can’t say “third world” anymore).
 Congratulations!
 Like America, you too now have a rising population of fatties.
 Welcome to the club.

 And sure enough, I was right.

-As a mild Facebook troll who likes to stir things up, I needed to vent.
+As someone who likes to stir things up, I needed to vent.
 I had to tell the world how sure I was that someone would come up with the usual Blame The Gringo approach: